athomasq/athomasq.github.io/essays/investing-in-public.md

 <br/>

-## 0. Warning: Here Be Verbiage
+## Warning: Here Be Verbiage

-This is the expanded version of this essay, with copious editorial commentary.
+This is the expanded version of this essay, with editorial commentary.
 For the TLDR version with just the stats, [click here](https://abrahamthomas.info/checks-and-balances/).

 <br/>